Jupiter is attractive to those who appreciate its minimal development, luxury homes, and abundant green space.Let’s Connect

 As the northernmost town in Palm Beach County, Jupiter borders the Atlantic Ocean and a long expanse of pristine, white sand beach coastline.
 In 2018, Jupiter was rated the 12th Best Beach Town in the United States by WalletHub and the 9th Happiest Seaside Town in the county by Coastal Living in 2012.

-Apart from its beautiful, vibrant beach culture, Jupiter is known for its historic sites, such as a preserved pioneer-era homestead and museum dedicated to regional history.
+Apart from its beautiful, vibrant beach culture, Jupiter, FL is known for its historic sites, such as a preserved pioneer-era homestead and museum dedicated to regional history.
 The red 1860 Jupiter Inlet Lighthouse overlooks the Loxahatchee River, providing panoramic views of the beachfront.
 Considered a hidden Palm Beach gem, Jupiter is attractive to those who appreciate its minimal development, luxury homes, and abundant green space.

 Depending on your lifestyle, you can choose between living in a waterfront condo or a sprawling estate in golf and gated luxury communities like The Bear Club, developed by golf legend Jack Nicklaus.
 As a general rule of thumb, prices decline as you move away from the ocean.